utkarshdhande/ADM-A5-Generative_QA/Readme.md

-# Generative QA using RAG
+# Generative QA for Gaming Laptops using RAG

 We have build a Streamlit application which answers to any questions related to Gaming Laptops using Generative QA